Download Whitepaper

 3. Select, Open BackupAssist Console.
 If the Open BackupAssist Console is greyed out, review the Central Administration settings.

-5. Start the remote session.
-Once you have opened the .BAR file, a small window will open and initiate a connection to the target computer.
+6. Start the remote session.
+Once you have opened the .BAR file, a small window will open and initiate a connection.
 When the connection is ready, the Status will display Connected and the remote session will start.
-BackupAssist will open on the local client computer, but it will be a remote session of the target computer's BackupAssist installation.
+BackupAssist will open on the local client computer (running the console), but it will be a remote session of the node computer’s BackupAssist installation.

-The BackupAssist session will have REMOTE COMPUTER appended to the target computer's name on the title bar.
-You can access the Backup and Settings tabs on the remote BackupAssist installation.
+The BackupAssist session will have REMOTE COMPUTER appended to the node computer’s name on the title bar.
+You can access the Backup, Restore and Settings tabs on the remote BackupAssist installation.

 Central Administration - Remote session selection